-Psychiatric disorders often co-exist with substance abuse and addiction.
+Psychiatric disorders often co-exist with substance use and addiction.
 Due to the complex nature of both types of issues, there’s a need for innovative treatment techniques.
-Before finding help, it’s important to understand the connection between substance abuse and psychiatric disorders.
+Before finding help, it’s important to understand the connection between substance use and psychiatric disorders.
 There also needs to be an understanding of how some common disorders can complicate the treatment process.

 The Link Between Psychiatric Disorders and Addiction